ehtesham-ali/Dead-by-Daylight-Stats-Tracker-CLI/README.md

 - A simple and intuitive CLI interface that keeps track of what killers and survivors you have faced
 - Light on system resources, so you can keep on running this in any terminal while waiting for a lobby!
 - Simple commands that are easy to memorize
-- All data is stored into a neat JSON file named "characters.json" if you prefer to manually update it
+- All data is stored into a neat JSON file named "survivorstats.json" and "killerstats.json" if you prefer to manually update it / view it

 ---